 - Wash your hands more often than usual for 20 seconds, especially as soon as you get home

 - If you can, cover your mouth and nose when in places where it’s hard to stay away from other people you do not normally meet

-- Keep your distance - stay at least 2 metres (3 steps) away from anyone you do not live with (or anyone not in your support bubble)
+- Keep your distance - stay at least 2 metres (3 steps) away from anyone in enclosed spaces if you can

 - Please visit GOV.UK to find out what you can and cannot do.